spikegrobstein/toque/readme.md

 `recipe` takes the same options as `run` and recipes are run in the order that they are defined in the file.
 For instance, you would want the `toque::logrotate` recipe only on the `app` and `resque` roles, like as follows:

     recipe 'toque::logrotate', :roles => [ :app, :resque ]

-Toque comes with several built-in recipes installed under a `toque` cookbook when you run the `toque:init:cookbooks` task.
-Look at the recipe source to see additional variables that the recipes support and see how they work.

 Toque recipes can be registered by using a symbol without the `toque` namespace.
 For instance, the above example can be rewritten as the following: